stacks-network/docs/_android/tutorial.md

 * TOC
 {:toc}

-This tutorial was extensively tested using Android Studio 3.1 on a MacBook Air running High Sierra 10.13.4.
+This tutorial was extensively tested using Android Studio 3.6 on a Dell XPS 13 running Ubuntu 19.
 If your environment is different, you may encounter slight or even major discrepancies when performing the procedures in this tutorial.
-Please [join the Blockstack community Slack](https://slofile.com/slack/blockstack) and post questions or comments to the `#support` channel.
+Please [join the Blockstack discord server](https://chat.blockstack.org) and post questions or comments to the `#support` channel.

 Finally, this tutorial is written for all levels from the beginner to the most